The order of the sections is mostly in the order of discovery while I researched

 Instead of having a perfectly flat cargo floor, could they have a ridge along the center for the wheel/suspension.
 Too much wasted space?

-Although that may affect the turning radius, unless they decrease the length of the front wheel airfoils.
+Making the body wider affects the turning radius, unless they decrease the length of the front wheel airfoils.

 So I doubt I'll get the Aptera.
 I'll shop around for whatever is used.
 Eventually I will want an electric vehicle, but there isn't anything used in Peru.
 As of 2021 there's like 3000 electric vehicles in all of Peru.
 There are absolutely no charging stations.
 I'll get an old gasoline car and save on depreciation, even though used cars are much more expensive here than in USA.

+I really dislike FWD, so I think I will veer away from it regardless.
 My ideal seems to be RWD, as it is less complex than AWD.
-Though I wouldn't be disappointed with AWD because of the coolness factor and the added grip on gravel roads.
+Though I wouldn't be disappointed with AWD because of the coolness factor of added grip on gravel roads.

 Also, the Veloster doesn't have suicide doors